rehamhy6/DC-Simulink-Project/README.md

 # QAM-64 Modulation Scheme

 ### Brief explanation
-#### QAM-64 functions like QAM-16 but a higher bit rate and consequently a higher bit rate error.
+#### QAM-64 functions like QAM-16 but has a higher bit rate and consequently a higher bit rate error.
 ### Instructions to reproduce the figures
 * Random integer generator
     * set M-ary number to 64